Download This Sample

 To download this worksheet, click the button below to signup for free (it only takes a minute) and you'll be brought right back to this page to start the download!

 Sign Me Up

-A cloud is water in the atmosphere (air) that we can see.
-It is where rain and snow comes from.
+A cloud is water vapor in the atmosphere (air) that we can see.
+It is where rain, hail, and snow come from.
 Water on the Earth evaporates (turns into an invisible gas) and rises up into the sky.
-Higher up where the air is colder, the water condenses: it changes from a gas to drops of water or crystals of ice.
+Higher up, where the air is colder, the water condenses: it changes from a gas to drops of water or crystals of ice.
 We see these drops of water as clouds.

-See the fact file below for more information on Clouds or alternatively download our comprehensive worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information on Clouds or alternatively, download our comprehensive worksheet pack to utilize within the classroom or home environment.

 - Clouds that are white are actually reflecting light from the sun.

 - Clouds look light and fluffy, but they are actually heavy.

 - Each cubic meter (m3) of the cloud only has about 5 grams of water in it.

 - Cloud droplets are about 1,000 times heavier than evaporated water, so they are much heavier than air.

 - Clouds move when the wind pushes them.